Justme21/Conflict_Data_Collection_Experiments/exp1/a/README.md

 In this experiment you start in the top lane, driving the pink car.
 The car in the bottom lane will stay in its lane.

+The primary objective in this experiment is to successfully complete a lane change as quickly/early as possible.
 In each round of the experiment a sub-objective will appear at the bottom of the screen.
 This can be:

 * "Drive as if in a rush" or